-Openings of buildings or structures (e.g. windows or balconies) giving onto the machine elevation path must always be protected in order to avoid that people can accidentally fall onto the machine path.
-In accordance with the various countries applicable legislation, when the machine is over 18 in from possible obstacles these protections must be between 42 in and 47.25 in high.
+Openings of buildings or structures (e.g., windows or balconies) giving onto the machine elevation path must always be protected to avoid people accidentally fall onto the machine path.
+In accordance with the various countries' applicable legislation, when the machine is over 18 in from possible obstacles these protections must be between 42 in and 47.25 in high.